 My Cat Sits Too Close to the Heater

 If your cat sits right in front of a heater, he’s unsafe.
 If your cat tends to get too close to a heater for comfort, don’t let him nap.
 Allow your cat to build his core body temperature, then move him on.
 Cats will stay in this position all day.

 You could also try blocking the path to the heater.
 This is a hazard for your home, though.
 If you use something flammable, that’s just as likely to catch fire.

-Portable heaters are best used in short, controlled bursts.
-Turn yours on for a while, let your cat warm up, then turn it off.
+Portable heaters should be used in short, controlled bursts.
+Let your cat warm-up and then turn it off.
 When not in use, the heater should be unplugged and kept out of your cat’s reach.

 Can I Have an Open Fire if I Have a Cat?

 Your cat will enjoy having a fireplace in the home, but you’ll need to be careful.
 While your pet will love the heat source, open fires are hazardous to cats.

 Ensure that you have a fireguard in place.
 If left unprotected, an open fireplace is a massive hazard to any feline.
 Don’t use a glass fireguard.
 Cats sometimes go crazy when they see their own reflection.
 This could be just as risky.
 Your cat could end up agitated around an open fire.

 A fireguard remains essential, though.
 Remember that a fire will regularly spit out embers.
 If these land in your cat’s fur, burns will invariably occur.

 Your cat will also doze as close as he can to the flames.
 This leaves him at risk of rolling over in his sleep straight into the fire.